 Google Slides is often the go-to choice for education, startups, and small businesses.
-Though this PowerPoint rival is free, it comes with a bunch of built-in templates, the sharing is flawless, and it works on all platforms.
-The feature-list is rich as well.
-For example, you can add video, charts, and even audio to a Google Slides presentation.
+Though this PowerPoint rival is free, it comes with many built-in templates, the sharing is flawless, it works on all platforms, and comes with a long list of features.
+However, you can also add music to Google Slides presentations.

-Presentations are boring without an audio clip.
+Presentations are boring but audio clips make them easier to focus on.
 You would want to make the perfect impression on your boss, investors, or teachers in the classroom with relevant and informative audio clips on Slides.
-Getting curious about how to add audio to your Google Slides presentation?
-Read on to learn how to that on Google Slides desktop.
+Read along to learn the tricks to add audio to Google Slides.

 Step 1: Visit Google Slides on the web and open the presentation that you like to edit.

 Step 2: From the left sidebar, select the slide in which you want to add audio.

 Step 3: Click on the Insert option in the menu bar and select Audio.

 Step 4: The following menu will open Google Drive Home.
 Select the relevant audio file that you want to insert.